 Ocean Spray, Fleetwood Mac, and a Man on a Skateboard

-Nathan Apodaca, a TikTok user, became internet famous overnight when his car broke down.
+How to go viral on TikTok overnight?
+Let us understand this through an example.
+Nathan Apodaca, a TikTok user, became internet-famous overnight when his car broke down.
 Instead of stressing out, Nathan filmed himself on his skateboard, traveling to work, singing to Fleetwood Mac’s Dreams, and drinking cranberry juice from Ocean Spray.

 Nathan’s serene video enjoyed great acclaim and was replicated by the band itself.
 Consequently, plenty of TikTok users soared to Ocean Spray, and the new influencer was rewarded by the drinks brand with a new cranberry-colored truck full of cranberry juice.